 Creating an Orchid Feed at Home

 Alternatively, it’s easy to mix your own orchid fertilizer at home.
-You can use various ingredients to achieve a balance of nitrogen, phosphorus, and potassium.
-However, keep in mind that urea is not a good nitrogen source for orchids, as they cannot absorb the mineral in this form.
+You can use various ingredients to balance nitrogen, phosphorus, and potassium.
+However, remember that urea is not a good nitrogen source for orchids, as they cannot absorb the mineral in this form.

 Here are a few ingredient options to consider to ensure your orchids receive an equal supply of the key minerals they need to thrive.